How to Become a Police Officer in Fresno

 Fresno Police Department Information

-The average annual salary for a cop in Fresno is $4,707 per month plus incentives; at the top step of the experience ladder, police officers can earn over $100,000 per year.4 In addition to a generous salary, Fresno officers are offered many benefits.
-These include a state retirement plan, health insurance, paid overtime, sick and vacation leave, 13 holidays off, and opportunities for extra pay for hazard time, special duty, training, and being bilingual.
+The base salary for police officers in Fresno is $4,707 per month plus incentives; at the top step of the experience ladder, police officers can earn over $100,000 per year.4 In addition to a generous salary, Fresno officers are offered many benefits.
+These include health insurance, paid overtime, sick and vacation leave, 13 holidays off, and opportunities for extra pay for hazard time, special duty, training, and being bilingual.
 The FPD also offers a retirement program through the City of Fresno Retirement System; officers are typically eligible to retire after 10 years of service and after reaching the age of 50.
 The average annual salary for a cop in Fresno is $74,630.5

-In 2017, the FPD hired 91 new police officers.4 However, due to resignations and retirements, the FPD is under its budgeted and authorized force; this may indicate increased hiring opportunities for potential cops in the coming years.3 The job outlook for law enforcement jobs in California is positive.
-From now through 2022 the field is expected to grow by 6.8%, which equates to an average of 2,570 new positions opening up every year.3 For more information on current FPD law enforcement positions, take a look at our jobs board page.
+In 2017, the FPD hired 91 new police officers.4 However, due to resignations and retirements, the FPD is under its budgeted and authorized force; this may indicate increased hiring opportunities for potential cops in the coming years.3 The job outlook for law enforcement jobs across California overall is positive.
+From now through 2026 the field is expected to grow by 5%, which equates to an average of 350 new positions opening up every year.6 For more information on current FPD law enforcement positions, take a look at our jobs board page.